Samuel Silvera: Paços de Ferreira

 On 4 September 2020, Silvera signed for Primeira Liga club Paços de Ferreira for an undisclosed fee.
 Soon after signing, Silvera was loaned to LigaPro side Casa Pia ahead of the 2020–21 season.
 Silvera played four games at Casa Pia, before then joining Sanjoanense on loan in February 2021 to complete that season.

 Ahead of the 2021–22 season, Silvera joined the Newcastle Jets on loan.
 His decision to sign for Newcastle was a controversial one, given the deep and long-standing rivalry with his former club, Central Coast Mariners.
 Silvera made 21 appearances for Newcastle during his season-long loan, scoring 1 goal.

-Return to Central Coast Mariners (second stint)
+Return to Central Coast Mariners

 After controversially spending the previous season on loan with bitter rivals Newcastle, Silvera returned to the Central Coast Mariners for the 2022–23 season on a three-year contract.
 Silvera scored in his first game back for the club against Wellington Phoenix.
 Silvera was part of the A-League Men Championship winning team for the Mariners in his first season back at the club, scoring one of six Mariners goals in the Grand Final and setting up another with a trivela.